analyst@nohacky:~/threat-actors$

 APT28 / Fancy Bear

-Russia's GRU Military Intelligence Unit 26165 — active for over two decades and responsible for some of the most consequential cyber operations in history, including the 2016 DNC breach, election interference campaigns across multiple countries, sustained NATO targeting, and in early 2026 the simultaneous exploitation of two unpatched Microsoft zero-days against European defense and government targets.
+Russia's GRU Military Intelligence Unit 26165 — active for over two decades and responsible for some of the most consequential cyber operations in history.
+This includes the 2016 DNC breach, election interference campaigns across multiple countries, sustained NATO targeting, the May 2025 campaign against Western logistics firms supporting Ukraine (formalized in a 21-agency advisory from 11 allied nations), the Operation RoundPress MDaemon zero-day (CVE-2024-11182) webmail espionage campaign documented by ESET, Operation FrostArmada — a global router DNS hijacking campaign peaking at 18,000 infected devices across 120 countries — and in early 2026 the simultaneous exploitation of two unpatched Microsoft vulnerabilities alongside the deployment of the PRISMEX malware suite against Ukraine and NATO allies.

 attributed originRussia